How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Staying Vigilant During Peak Rodent Seasons

-If you’re actively RVing during colder months, be extra careful with food storage.
-We use airtight containers for everything and never leave dishes unwashed, even overnight.
+If you’re camping in chilly weather, be extra careful with food.
+We use airtight containers for everything and never leave dirty dishes out, not even for a night.

 Accessorizing Your Camper for Prevention